jotego/jtcores/cores/kiwi/README.md

 * [Patreon](https://patreon.com/jotego)
 * [Paypal](https://paypal.me/topapate)

-Yes, you always wanted to have a Bubble Bobble arcade board at home.
+Yes, you always wanted to have a The New Zealand Story arcade board at home.
 First you couldn't get it because your parents somehow did not understand you.
 Then you grow up and your wife doesn't understand you either.
 Don't worry, MiST(er) is here to the rescue.

 I hope you will have as much fun with it as I had it while making it!